scottenand/TheNile/README.md

-To create the tables on a MySQL InnoDB database, first edit "classes/MySQL.php" 's constructor's default values. (this has actually been done) what you need to do is set the username and password of the database to the ones proposed in the MYsql.php file.
-You can set the password of the mysql connection by running:

-<code>SET PASSWORD FOR root@localhost = PASSWORD('type the one described in the mysql.php file under the classes directory'); </code><br />
+Create a new user and password in mysql for the 431w project named team431 by typing the following command on the mysql shell

+<code>CREATE USER 'team431'@'localhost' IDENTIFIED BY 'password'; </code><br />

+Then Grant access to this user by running:

+<code>GRANT ALL ON *.* TO 'team431'@'localhost'; </code><br />

 Once you have entered the default MySQL database (ip, username, password, and db), simply run: